hybridgroup/cylon-intel-iot-analytics/README.markdown

 }).start();
 ```

-In the same way you can retrieve data from a device component.
+In the same way, you can retrieve data from a device component:

 ```javascript
 "use strict";